 It’s not easy for students on a budget at the best of times.
-Now the National Student Money Survey 2016 has revealed many are caught short by student finance to the tune of £250 every month.
-This guest article from Save The Student offers a lifeline of financial tips for students and their parents.
+Now the National Student Money Survey has revealed many are caught short by student finance to the tune of £250 every month.
+Here are some financial tips to help students and their parents.

 The average maintenance loan for a student living away from home and outside London is £540 a month.
 But, according to the survey, their average monthly spend is £790, leaving a £250-shaped hole in the budget.
 That’s a lot of spare change to find down the back of the sofa – but there are ways to minimise extra borrowing and hardship.
 Here’s our pick of the best ways to help hard-up students.

 It’s only taxable income that counts for means tested student finance (including some of the maintenance loan, and certain bursaries or hardship funds).
 When and to what degree student loan repayments kick in also depends on taxable income.